Stanley O'Neal: Merrill Lynch

 During August and September 2007, as the subprime mortgage crisis swept through the global financial market, Merrill Lynch announced losses of $8 billion.
 O'Neal finally realized the huge exposure that Merrill had to subprime mortgage-backed CDOs, and that the firm would have to be sold in order to survive.
 As the crisis worsened, O'Neal made an unauthorized approach to Bank of America and Wachovia Bank about a possible merger, which played a role in his ouster.
 On October 30, 2007, O'Neal resigned as CEO.
 He left with a severance package including Merrill stock and options worth $161.5 million on top of the $91.4 million in total compensation he earned in 2006.

-Post-resignation
+Later career and directorships

 CNBC included O'Neal in their list of "Worst American CEOs of All Time" in 2009.
 A book review published by The New York Times argued that O'Neal was one of the people responsible for the 2008 financial crisis.
 During the final hearings prior to the firm's merger with Bank of America, numerous people – including a founder's son, Win Smith – laid the blame on O'Neal for the firm's downfall and loss of independence.

-On January 18, 2008, O'Neal was named to the board of directors of Alcoa.

-In 2011, the Financial Crisis Inquiry Commission {FCIC) recommended that O'Neal be prosecuted for multiple crimes in connection with his activities as CEO of Merrill Lynch during the lead up to the sub-prime crisis.
+In 2011, the Financial Crisis Inquiry Commission (FCIC) recommended that O'Neal be prosecuted for multiple crimes in connection with his activities as CEO of Merrill Lynch during the lead up to the sub-prime crisis.
 None of the FCIC's recommendations resulted in any individual prosecutions.

+On January 18, 2008, O'Neal was named to the board of directors of Alcoa and subsequently served as a director of Arconic until 2023.
+He served on the board of General Motors from 2001 to 2006 and on the board of American Beacon Advisors from 2009 until September 2012.

+O'Neal has served as a director of Element Solutions, formerly Platform Specialty Products, since 2013 and of Clearway Energy since August 2018.
+He became a director of U.S. Data Mining Group, also known as US Bitcoin Corp., in 2021 and joined the board of Hut 8 Corp. when the companies merged in November 2023.
+Hut 8 appointed him chair of its board in June 2026.
+He also serves as a director of ALLETE.